tpiekarski/pretty-printk/README.md

   - Establish a build pipeline for different major Kernel versions
   - Establish a build pipeline for different architectures
 - Advanced and optional features
+  - Output surroundings (like some basic data around a function or something)
-  - Integrated and more convenient throttling for printing to avoid flooding ring buffer
+  - Integrated a convenient throttling for printing to avoid flooding ring buffer
   - Colorize output with short little Macros, like red(), green(), blue()
   - Macro for generate little banners
   - Provide a accompanying Kernel Module to illustrate usage